microsoft/vscode-maven/README.md

 <details>
 <summary>Re-Run Historical Commands</summary>

-It perserves history of goals for each project, so you can fast re-run previous long commands, e.g. `mvn <goals> -Dparam1=value1 -Dparam2=value2 -Dparam3=value3 ...`
+It preserves history of goals for each project, so you can fast re-run previous long commands, e.g. `mvn <goals> -Dparam1=value1 -Dparam2=value2 -Dparam3=value3 ...`
 There are 2 entries for it:
 * Command Palette -> select `Maven: History ...` -> Select a project -> Select command from the history
 * Right-click on a project -> Click `History ...` -> Select command from the history